75lb/veelo/README.md

     └── optimised
         └── Liverpool.m4v</code></pre>

 If you specify an absolute path, or a path beginning with "." or "..", output will be directed to a single, specific directory.
-So, running `$ handbraker */*.mov --output-dir ./optimised` would output:
+So, running `$ veelo */*.mov --output-dir ./optimised` would output:

 <pre><code>.
 ├── Jan